 - Clarify your academic motivation

 - Anticipate the financial realities

 - Be realistic about the highs and lows of ultimately completing your Master’s

 I close with resources to support your research into possibilities and gain confidence in your ultimate choice.

 Clarify your academic motivation for a Master’s degree

 Let’s assume you actually get into a Master’s degree program.
-Are you motivated to finish it?
-Do you have one of the most important aspects of motivation – passion to pursue the academic subjects, questions and issues at the heart of your program(s) of interest?
+Are you motivated to finish?
+Do you have one of the most important aspects of motivation?
+The passion to pursue the academic subjects, questions and issues at the heart of your program(s) of interest?

 There are two reasons why passion for the program is critical.

-Second, as those in control of admission decisions are passionate about their discipline, they look for prospective students who share that passion.
-They assess you on the basis of whether you can demonstrate this passion in your statement of interest through your previous academic, work and life experiences.
+Second, because those who make admission decisions are passionate about their discipline, they look for applicants who share that passion.
+They assess you on the basis of whether you can demonstrate this passion in your statement of interest.
+They seek evidence of passion through your previous academic, work and life experiences.

 Do you know what subjects generate in you genuine, get-me-out-of-bed-in-the-morning passion?